-- Identify a BDB staff member to lead the County's life sciences business development efforts.
-Communicate selection of the life sciences business development specialist to County life science companies and stakeholders and partner organizations - Develop a list of proposed senior leaders drawn from industry, academia, the non-profit sector, industry organizations, County government, and state government.
+• Identify a BDB staff member to lead the County's life sciences business development efforts.
+Communicate selection of the life sciences business development specialist to County life science companies and stakeholders and partner organizations

+- Develop a list of proposed senior leaders drawn from industry, academia, the non-profit sector, industry organizations, County government, and state government.
 Do not limit range of participants to individuals from Florida or from any particular academic or non-profit institution.
-Send out invitations to join the Life Sciences Leadership Group (LSLG) - Develop criteria for continued participation in the LSLG - Develop work plan benchmarks for review and input from the LSLG - Hold quarterly meetings of the LSLG to review progress in achieving

-- benchmarks and to review long-term objectives and changing industry trends and requirements - Leverage LSLG to aid in achieving collaborative goals necessary to successfully implement long range strategic goals, and to address the capital and c-level experience challenges detailed in Recommendation 3 (below) - Leverage the LSLG as needed to assist the BDB in promotional efforts for life sciences economic development
+Send out invitations to join the Life Sciences Leadership Group (LSLG) - Develop criteria for continued participation in the LSLG - Develop work plan benchmarks for review and input from the LSLG - Hold quarterly meetings of the LSLG to review progress in achieving benchmarks and to review long-term objectives and changing industry trends and requirements - Leverage LSLG to aid in achieving collaborative goals necessary to successfully implement long range strategic goals, and to address the capital and c-level experience challenges detailed in Recommendation 3 (below) - Leverage the LSLG as needed to assist the BDB in promotional efforts for life sciences economic development

 Suggested Timeline: Short-term and ongoing.
-Minimal financial requirement demonstrates thought leadership and facilitates the implementation of strategic initiatives
+Minimal financial requirement Desired Outcome: Engaged and committed visionary leadership team Measuring Success: Actively engaged leadership that continually Demonstrates thought leadership and facilitates the implementation of strategic initiatives LSLG attendance of greater than eighty percent (80%) at all quarterly meetings